-'''

-zip_file( path [, overwrite] )

-'''
+zip_file(path [, overwrite])

-Argument Description path (string) The path or filename of the file or folder to zip. overwrite (boolean) A boolean that specifies whether to force the creation of the zip file if an output file already exists.
+Argument Description path (string) The path or filename of the file or folder to zip. overwrite (boolean) A boolean that specifies whether to force the creation of the zip fil output file already exists.
 The default is false.